piers-sinclair/piers-sinclair/README.md

 ### Hi there 👋

 * 🔭 I work at SSW https://www.ssw.com.au/people/piers-sinclair
-* 🌱 I’m currently learning IT Management and all the latest Microsoft tech!
+* 🌱 I’m currently learning IT Management, Mandarin Chinese and all the latest Microsoft tech!
 * 💬 Ask me about .Net, SQL, Azure
 * 📫 How to reach me: @pierssinclairssw
 * 😄 Pronouns: He/Him